OpenRailAssociation/technical-committee/docs/practices/open-sourcing.md

 * Reducing costs through shared development
 * Attracting talent and engaging employees

 There is excellent material available in the community which dives deep on each of these motivations and some more.
-Good starting points are TODO Group's ["Guide to Outbound Open Source Software"](https://todogroup.org/resources/guides/a-guide-to-outbound-open-source-software/), Bitkom's ["Open Source Guide"](https://www.bitkom.org/sites/main/files/2024-04/bitkom-opensource-guide-en.pdf) and Mozilla's ["Framework For Purposeful Open Source"](https://blog.mozilla.org/wp-content/uploads/2018/05/MZOTS_OS_Archetypes_report_ext_scr.pdf).
+Good general starting points are TODO Group's ["Guide to Outbound Open Source Software"](https://todogroup.org/resources/guides/a-guide-to-outbound-open-source-software/), Bitkom's ["Open Source Guide"](https://www.bitkom.org/sites/main/files/2024-04/bitkom-opensource-guide-en.pdf) and Mozilla's ["Framework For Purposeful Open Source"](https://blog.mozilla.org/wp-content/uploads/2018/05/MZOTS_OS_Archetypes_report_ext_scr.pdf).
+See ["What is a good project for the OpenRail Association?"]({{< relref "indicators" >}}) for a discussion of business indicators for starting an open source project.

 When the primary decision is taken to open source a project, there are a number of additional questions to consider.
 And there are practical decisions and steps to be taken to finally publish the project as open source software.
 The rest of this guide covers all these subsequent steps.